Even tighter labor market, more growth for Charleston in 2020, forecast predicts

 The business community is trying to increase that rate, too, Renegar said, particularly among young workers.

-Initiatives like apprenticeship programs for high school students have helped grow the percentage of 16 to 19-year-olds who are working.
+Initiatives like apprenticeship programs for high school students have helped increase the percentage of 16 to 19-year-olds who are working.

 The Charleston region's labor force is projected to grow by 2 percent, and the number of employed workers is expected to increase by 2.5 percent in 2020, leaving the unemployment rate at just 2 percent.